 Eduardo D Espiridion, MDChair, Department of Psychiatry

 Dr. Eduardo Espiridion is the Chairman of the Department of Psychiatry at Reading Hospital.
-He did his residency training in Psychiatry at Long Island Jewish Medical Center-Hillside Hospital in Glen Oaks, New York.
-He is board-certified in General Psychiatry and Psychosomatic Medicine (Consultation-Liaison Psychiatry) by the American Board of Psychiatry and Neurology.
+He did his residency training in Psychiatry at Long Island Jewish Medical Center-Hillside Hospital (now known as Zucker School of Medicine at Hofstra/Northwell at Zucker Hillside Hospital) in Glen Oaks, New York.
+He is board-certified in General Psychiatry and Consultation-Liaison Psychiatry by the American Board of Psychiatry and Neurology.
+He is also a Certified Physician Executive from the American College of Physician Executives.
 He is an Associate Professor at the Drexel University College of Medicine.
 He holds adjunct faculty appointments at PCOM, WVSOM, and WVUSOM.
 Dr. Espiridion is a Distinguished Fellow of the American Psychiatric Association.
-He is also the faculty course director for Behavioral Health at the medical school, Drexel University College of Medicine at Tower Health.
-He actively engages in clinical research as well as research peer reviews.
+Dr. Espiridion is the faculty course director for Behavioral Health at the medical school, Drexel University College of Medicine at Tower Health.
+Dr. Espiridion is a recipient of several teaching awards, including the Nancy Roeske Certificate for Excellence in Medical Student Education from the American Psychiatric Association, Specialty Preceptor of the year award, Outstanding teacher recognition award, and recently, the Golden Apple Award from the Drexel University College of Medicine Class of 2023.
+He has more than 40 published research articles.
+His research had been presented in regional and national medical conferences.
+Dr. Espiridion also actively engages in research peer reviews.

-Daisy V Shirk, DOChief, Division of Child and Adolescent Psychiatry
+Daisy V Shirk, DOProgram Director, Chief, Division of Child and Adolescent Psychiatry

 Dr. Daisy Shirk obtained her B.A. in Psychobiology from New York University and her medical degree from Kansas City University of Medicine and Biosciences.
 She then completed a Psychiatry Residency and Fellowship in Child and Adolescent Psychiatry at Penn State Health Milton S. Hershey Medical Center.
 Upon completion of her training, Dr. Shirk worked in Private Practice and served as Medical Director for Keystone Children and Family Services in Central Pennsylvania.
 She has also served as Assistant Professor of Psychiatry at Penn State Health, Milton S. Hershey Medical Center, where she later started the Public and Community Psychiatry Fellowship.
 She has also received the distinction of Distinguished Fellow of both the APA and AACAP.
 She is now the Program Director for the General Psychiatry Residency Program at Reading Hospital - Tower Health and is the Division Chief of Child and Adolescent Psychiatry.
 Dr. Shirk is board-certified in General Psychiatry, Child and Adolescent Psychiatry, and Community Psychiatry.
 Dr. Shirk is a “foodie” who loves to travel, read, and make quilts.